-A Vagabond Buddha is a person who observes the cultural norms defined by society such as success through careers, possessions, professions, titles, influence, or notoriety and adopts only those that empower them as they discover their own purpose of life and define their own meaning of life.
-They are awakening not only to the emptiness in achieving an externally defined success but by the simple joys that arise in a present moment.
-They are asking whether true wealth arises when one’s income exceeds their needs, and they have the freedom to design their life as they please.
+A Vagabond Buddha is awake.
+A Vagabond Buddha is a person who observes the externally defined social norms such as success, careers, possessions, professions, titles, influence, time, language, beliefs, wealth, or notoriety and adopts only those that empower the awakening.
+They are living an awakening not only to the emptiness in achieving an externally defined success but to the simple joys that arise in a present moment.
 A Vagabond Buddha is playing in their life freely.
-They are wandering this planet and they see no boundaries.
+They are often found just wandering this planet enjoying the magnificence and diversity.
 A Vagabond Buddha is a citizen of the world.

 Gautama Buddha: For the remaining 45 years of his life, the Buddha is said to have traveled in the Gangetic Plain, in what is now Uttar Pradesh, Bihar, and southern Nepal, teaching a diverse range of people: from nobles to servants, murderers such as Angulimala, and cannibals such as Alavaka.
 Wikipedia.

 Buddhism: a final spiritual state marked by the absence of desire or suffering.
 Merriam-Webster.

 To know yourself as the ground of existence; transcendent, timeless, eternal, unchanging and the faith of possibilities in which the entire universe arises and subsides, where time has no meaning, and space and location have no meaning, and yet, this is the formless being that you and I are, and only in this formless inexplicable, unimaginable reality, there is freedom.
 Deepak Chopra, Silent Awakenings, 2014.